sillsdev/TheCombine/docs/deploy/README.md

 - Do not add the `-K` option if you do not need to enter your password to run `sudo` commands _on the target machine_.
 - The _\<target\>_ must be listed in the hosts.yml file (in \<COMBINE\>/deploy).
 If it is not, then you need to create your own inventory file (see [below](#creating-your-own-inventory-file)).
-The _\<target\>_ can be a hostname or a group in the inventory file, e.g. `qa`
+The _\<target\>_ can be a hostname or a group in the inventory file, e.g. `qa`.

 ### Install TheCombine